Dhole: Distribution and habitat

 A disjunct dhole population was reported in the area of Trabzon and Rize in northeastern Turkey near the border with Georgia in the 1990s.
 This report was not considered to be reliable.
-One single individual was claimed to have been shot in 2013 in the nearby Kabardino-Balkaria Republic in the central Caucasus; its remains were analysed in May 2015 by a biologist from the Kabardino-Balkarian State University, who concluded that the skull was indeed that of a dhole.
-In August 2015, researchers from the National Museum of Natural History and the Karadeniz Technical University started an expedition to track and document this possible Turkish population of dhole.
-In October 2015, they concluded that no real evidence exists of a living dhole population in Turkey or in the Kabardino-Balkaria Republic, pending DNA analysis of samples from the original 1994 skins.
+One single individual was claimed to have been shot in 2013 in the nearby Kabardino-Balkaria Republic of Russia in the central Caucasus; its remains were analysed in May 2015 by a biologist from the Kabardino-Balkarian State University, who concluded that the skull was indeed that of a dhole.
+In August 2015, researchers from the National Museum of Natural History and the Karadeniz Technical University started an expedition to track and document possible Turkish population of dhole.
+In October 2015, they concluded that two skins of alleged dholes in Turkey probably belonged to dogs, pending DNA analysis of samples from the skins, and, having analysed photos of the skull of alleged dhole in Kabardino-Balkaria Republic of Russia, they concluded it was a grey wolf.

 Ecology and behaviour

 Dholes produce whistles resembling the calls of red foxes, sometimes rendered as coo-coo.
 How this sound is produced is unknown, though it is thought to help in coordinating the pack when travelling through thick brush.
 When attacking prey, they emit screaming KaKaKaKAA sounds.
 Other sounds include whines (food soliciting), growls (warning), screams, chatterings (both of which are alarm calls) and yapping cries.
 In contrast to wolves, dholes do not howl or bark.

 Dholes have a complex body language.
 Friendly or submissive greetings are accompanied by horizontal lip retraction and the lowering of the tail, as well as licking.
 Playful dholes open their mouths with their lips retracted and their tails held in a vertical position whilst assuming a play bow.
 Aggressive or threatening dholes pucker their lips forward in a snarl and raise the hairs on their backs, as well as keep their tails horizontal or vertical.
 When afraid, they pull their lips back horizontally with their tails tucked and their ears flat against the skull.